luiscoco/AWS-Essentials/README.md

 ### 1.1.
 An Overview of AWS Account and the Features of Free Tier

 ### 1.2.
-Learning How to Create an AWS Account and Navigating through the Console
+How to Create an AWS Account and Navigating through the Console

 ### 1.3.
 Leveraging Billing Alerts